vladislav-karamfilov/TelerikAcademy/README.md

 TelerikAcademy
 ==============

-This repository stores the best projects I've done as a student in Telerik Academy
+This repository stores all projects I've done as a student in Telerik Academy